The Mac Orchard - HomeHelpFAQALEMIAForumsDrew's Picks

 The next natural question is: why not use Camino, which (like Firefox) has all of the great browsing characteristics of Mozilla, but with a "native" Mac OS X interface?
 That's a good question, but one answer lies in the fact that Firefox - being a multiplatform project - seems to be along a much more comprehensive track of improvement and fine tuning, while Camino sees much less substantial enhancement on a regular basis.
 More tellingly, Firefox's remarkable extensions are not supported in Camino.

 Firefox is speedy, extensible, renders web pages exceptionally well, and has a highly evolved tabbed browsing interface.
-As of November 2005, it still clearly provides the fastest, smoothest browsing experience yet on the Mac platform.
-Safari has indeed caught up to Firefox in many respects, but since Firefox is used by Windows and Linux users as well, it has undergone incredibly exhaustive testing, and has become an indisputable standard in the web browsing arena.
+As of June 2008, it still clearly provides the fastest, smoothest browsing experience yet on the Mac platform.
+Safari has caught up to Firefox in many respects, but since Firefox is used by Windows and Linux users as well, it has undergone incredibly exhaustive testing, and has become an indisputable standard in the web browsing arena.
 It is critical for Mac users to take notice of such an important, widely-supported application that happens to run very well on the Macintosh platform.
 By using and supporting Firefox, you actually help foster a more egalitarian, platform-agnostic take on the Web - and that's what the Web is really all about.

 The Burning Edge and the Firefox release note archive have more detailed information regarding this and all previous releases.